rxrc/vimrc/README.md

    with the path to your repository's location.
    If you do not host this on GitHub, you may need to adjust the repository path appropriately.
 3. Customize `package.json`.
 4. Update `install.sh` on the `gh-pages` branch.
+5. Update the urls for the install script in this README.

-Here is an example of a command you can use to make the replacements:
+Here is an example of a command you can use to make replacements:

 ````bash
 git ls-files -z | xargs -0 sed -i 's/razor-x\/vimrc/username\/vimrc/g'